Ajuga Growth and Care Guide

 Is Ajuga Annual or Perennial?

 Ajuga is a perennial plant, thriving year after year in USDA Hardiness Zones 3–10, where it tolerates a range of climates from cold winters to warm, humid summers.
 Its hardiness and adaptability make it a reliable choice for gardens in diverse regions, including Zone 8A here in South Carolina, where it flourishes in shaded or partially sunny conditions.
-Ajuga's ability to return and spread season after season makes it an excellent low-maintenance option for gardeners seeking long-lasting beauty.
-Additionally, its evergreen or semi-evergreen foliage ensures visual appeal even during the colder months, providing year-round interest in the garden.
-With proper care, Ajuga can naturalize and create dense, colorful carpets that enhance any landscape over time.

-Best Varieties of Ajuga TESTED
+Best Varieties of Ajuga

-Best Variety #2: Ajuga Black Scallop
+Black Scallop

-Best Variety #3: Ajuga Burgundy Glow
+Burgundy Glow

-How to Grow & Care for Ajuga (Bugleweed)
+How to Grow and Care for Ajuga

 Planting Ajuga